gnoya/Neuroevolution-Dodging-Game/README.md

 [Neuroevolution - A player playing perfectly](https://youtu.be/LatdzqGKPz4)

 ## Conclusion
-Even though the crossover function is abrupt and does not have a great performance, the neural network evolved and learned how to play the game because of the game's simplicity.
+Even though the crossover function is rough and does not have a great performance, the neural network evolved and learned how to play the game because of the game's simplicity.

 ## Appendix
 <p align="center">